sharifAhmd/cuda-101/README.md

 ## Day-15
 - Started Chapter-8 of PMPP book on Parallel patterns: prefix sum.
 - Implemented prefix sum with scan to test it out.

+## Day-16
+- Going through Chapter-8 of PMPP book on Parallel patterns: prefix sum.
+- Implemented value compaction scan to test it out.